dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 ```bat
      %HOMEPATH%\.nuget\packages\Microsoft.NETCore.Runtime.CoreCLR\1.2.0-beta-24521-02
 ```
-which should mke things work (but is fragile, confirm wile file timestamps that you are getting the version you expect)
+which should make things work (but is fragile, confirm wile file timestamps that you are getting the version you expect)

 ## Step 8.1 (Optional) Quick updates in place.